MarioniLab/sagenet/docs/api.rst

 .. note::

     This API reference only contains end-user documentation.
-    If you are looking to hack away at scArches' internals, you will find more detailed comments in the source code.
+    If you are looking to hack away at sagenet' internals, you will find more detailed comments in the source code.

 * `sage`_